-In Lesson 3, you activated the ICMP_NET_Dis_IpC discovery pattern, which identified all the network IPs.
+In "Discovering Network CIs" on page 15, you activated the ICMP_NET_Dis_IpC discovery pattern, which identified all the network IPs.
 After these IP addresses are added to the CMDB, they act as triggers for the ICMP_NET_Dis_Connection discovery pattern.
 This pattern activates a task whose job it is to discover SNMP connection data of the new IPs discovered in your IT infrastructure.
 The task results add a host to each IP together with its SNMP connection data to the CMDB.